embedthis/esp-angular-mvc/README.md

-esp-angular-mvc
+esp-angular-skeleton
 ===

-Pak for esp-angular-mvc
+Pak for esp-angular-skeleton

 ### To install:

-pak install esp-angular-mvc
+pak install esp-angular-skeleton

 ### Get Pak from